Experiment Templates

 The toggle lock is another feature used to prevent others from editing the template.
 Only the person who sets the lock or admins can unlock the template for editing.

-6. Main Text Field
+5. Main Text

-Hover over each option to see additional formatting abilities: File, Edit, View, Insert, Format, Tools, Table
+The main text field includes a variety of options for tracking data.
+Click each tab to see additional formatting abilities: File, Edit, View, Insert, Format, Tools, Table.

-7. Extra Fields
+6. Extra Fields

 You can track meta data via specific fields below the main text.
 These fields can be grouped together for organization.